open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/deployment/docker/index.md

 wget https://github.com/open-metadata/OpenMetadata/blob/1.1.0/docker/docker-compose-openmetadata/env-postgres
 ```

-### 3. Update Environment Variables required for OpenMetadata
+### 3. Update Environment Variables required for OpenMetadata Dependencies

 In the previous [step](#2-download-docker-compose-file-from-github-release-branch), we download two files, one is `docker-compose` and another is `environment file` required for docker compose.

 Identify and update the environment variables in the file to prepare openmetadata configurations.

-For example, we want to configure external database and search engine configurations.
-In that case, you will update the below section of environment variable file -
+For MySQL Configurations, update the below environment variables -

 ```bash
 ...